BillyLee1/planetAge/README.md

 * _VSCode_

 ## Description
-_This is a simple website to tell you your age on Mars, Jupiter, Venus, and Mercury.
+_This is a simple website to tell you your age on Earth, Mars, Jupiter, Venus, and Mercury.
 The program will also tell you how long it has passed since a previous age or how long it will be for a future age._

 ## Setup/Installation Requirements